 A few of my recent posts about my visual impairment have become very popular, which has been wonderful of course.
 In large part this is because the RNIB have very kindly shared them, which has enabled them to reach a huge audience.

-The posts in question are Room 101 – My Visually Impaired Frustrations (which is also on the RNIB Connect website in edited form), my How I See video (which has had an overwhelming response on their Facebook page) and my Nystagmus Tag (which has had quite a few shares since RNIB’s retweet.
+The posts in question are Room 101 – My Visually Impaired Frustrations, my How I See video (which has had an overwhelming response on their Facebook page) and my Nystagmus Tag (which has had quite a few shares since the RNIB retweeted it.
 Thank you to everyone who has liked, shared and commented on all of that, it’s very much appreciated.

 As a result of those posts, various people have got in touch with questions relating to my conditions.
 I’ve answered them all either privately or in the comments area they were posted in.
 But I thought I’d summarise the questions and my responses here as well, in case others find it useful.

-So here are the questions and answers.
+So here are the questions and answers, including a video of my responses as well.
 I hope you find it interesting and useful.
-I’ve also made a video of my responses as well.

 Having never had either condition in isolation, it’s hard to quantify the effect they each have.
 There is a level of crossover, and one is responsible for the other (nystagmus came as part of the package deal with aniridia, as it does for other conditions too – doesn’t for everyone, but the odds of it are high in my case).